datamade/school-report-cards/README.md

 Tools for parsing annual school report card data from the state of Illinois

-If you run `make csv` the program will
+## `make csv`

+Running this command will:

 1. Download ISBE report card data from 1997-2015
 2. Convert the fixed width files to csv format, with year-over-year normalized column names

+## `make database`

+Before running this, you will need postgres installed on your system.
+Then you will need to run `createdb schools` to initialize the database.

-If you run `make database` the program will import the data into normalized tables in a postgresql database
+Running this command will import the data into normalized tables in a postgresql database.

 Right now, the database scripts only fully process the school-level data that appears in all 22 years of data.
 These include